Surbhi Industries Ltd.

 There is no adverse remarks in the report and hence nothing to report thereon.

 DIRECTORS' RESPONSIBILITY STATEMENT

 Pursuant to Section 134(5) of the Companies Act 2013 the board of directors to thebest of their knowledge and ability confirm:

-2. That such accounting policies have been selected and applied consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company at the end of the financial year ended on 31stMarch 2017 and of the profit of the Company for that period.
+2. That such accounting policies have been selected and applied consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company at the end of the financial year ended on 31stMarch 2021 and of the Profit & Loss of the Company for that period.